cybozu-go/placemat/docs/virtual_bmc.md

 }
 ```

-If you use this feature, prepare certificate files and specify command line options `-bmc-cert` and `-bmc-key`.

 ### Supported Action

 Placemat V2 supports Reset Action for Chassis resource.
 You can confirm the supported actions in the Actions field of the Chassis Resource.